Year of Publication

 Recommendations are made for future collection and maintenance as the incompleteness of the data in its current state hinders the ability of analysis to draw accurate conclusions.
 Adjustments focus on collecting data which is consistent and complete.
 It is also recommended that the survey be altered.
 Adding new questions and altering current questions, creating an online survey form, and attempting to increase the response rate for students who did not attend the Martin School are among the recommended survey improvements.
 The Martin School datasets do have some utility in assisting administrators in making informed recruiting decisions.
 Yet, the flaws in each dataset undermine the ability of the data to help administrators as much as is possible.
 This analysis was unable to complete several interesting comparisons and may have made wrong assumptions due to holes in the data, but with the recommended changes, future analyses will be better equipped to make informative comparisons as well as address the questions which analysis left unanswered.

 Curtis, Leslie A., "Graduate School Choice and Recruitment: An Assessment of the Martin School Applicant Data System and its Utility for Supporting Administrative Decisions" (2011).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 94.